 Is Mar-a-Lago worth $1 billion?
-Home valuations are key to Trump fraud trial
+Trump’s winter home valuations are at the core of his fraud trial

 Post kept the mansion after the couple’s divorce, using it to host opulent galas.
 In 1969, Mar-a-Lago was designated a National Historic Landmark.

-Post, who died in 1973, bequeathed the property to the U.S. government as a winter getaway for presidents, but Richard Nixon, Gerald Ford and Jimmy Carter never used it.
+Post, who died in 1973, bequeathed the property to the U.S. government as a winter get-away for presidents, but Richard Nixon, Gerald Ford and Jimmy Carter never used it.
 The government, citing the high upkeep costs, returned it to Post’s foundation in 1981.

 The property fell into disrepair.
 Trump bought it in 1985 for about $10 million, the equivalent of $30 million today.
 He invested heavily in its refurbishment.